develosi/factor_fitness/README.md

 #### Product Edit & Delete Section

-If the admin is logged in they can edit a projects name.
+If the superuser 'admin' is logged in they can edit or delete a product by clicking on the 'edit' or 'delete' buttons on any product page.

+Please note that no defensive programming has been set up yet for the deletion of products so superusers are given no warning before final deletion.

 ![Admin Product and Delete buttons](documentation/screenshot_products_edit_delete.png)

-#### Sign Out Confirmation Page
+#### Log Out Confirmation Page

-A user that already has an account can log in.
+A user that is logged in can confirm they have logged out.

+For the purpose of this website I used the terminology of 'signed in' and 'signed out' as I felt it fitted the theme of the design user experience better.

 ![Sign Out Confirmation Page](documentation/screenshot_sign_out.png)